irfanmmm/react-native-face-detector-mlkit/README.md

 # react-native-face-detector-mlkit

-A powerful React Native plugin that integrates Google ML Kit with react-native-vision-camera to enable real-time on-device machine learning features such as face detection, text recognition, barcode scanning, and custom ML model inference — all with high performance and low latency.This library provides a seamless interface for capturing frames directly from the camera and processing them using ML Kit APIs, making it ideal for face recognition, liveness detection, document scanning, and smart vision-based apps.
+A powerful React Native plugin that integrates Google ML Kit with react-native-vision-camera to enable real-time on-device machine learning features such as face detection, text recognition, barcode scanning, and custom ML model inference — all with high performance and low latency.

+This library provides a seamless interface for capturing frames directly from the camera and processing them using ML Kit APIs, making it ideal for face recognition, liveness detection, document scanning, and smart vision-based apps.

 ## 🚀 Installation